-Westpark Communications is among the firms that doesn’t require a long-term contract, and only requires a 30-day notice before a client cancels their service.
-This allows a business maximum flexibility in managing their communications, and ensures control over their operations.
+Westpark Communications is among the firms that don’t require a long-term contract, and only requires a 30-day notice before a client cancels their service.
+This allows a business maximum flexibility in managing their communications and ensures control over their operations.

 What are some other elements of a call center contract?

 Before a communications firm begins service, it is essential that the firm and their client determine what services will be rendered.
 Every company has different communications needs, ranging from simple phone answering services to sophisticated, multifaceted communication solutions.
 Obviously, the more involved the service, the more training, and preparation involved, which can alter pricing and expected delivery times.
 These are terms that need to be established when putting together a firm agreement and ensures that both sides are satisfied with the professional relationship.